croningp/tutorial_icdl_epirob_2017/index.md

 - **Vasilios Duros, Jonathan Grizou, et al. "Human vs Robots in the Discovery and Crystallization of Gigantic Polyoxometalates".
 Angewandte Chemie (2017)**

 In this work, we use active learning classification methods to define the next experiments to perform to characterize faster a crystalization 'zone' of a new polyoxometalate cluster.
+Importantly, we compare our approach with human experimenters showing variability between each experimenters.
+Overall active learning was beneficial for exploring more efficiently our crystal system.

 Code and data: [https://github.com/croningp/crystal_active_learning](https://github.com/croningp/crystal_active_learning)